How to Treat a Concussion (Hint: It’s Not Rest)

 2. Immediately after exercising, engage in cognitively demanding activities — like reading.

 Now that you’ve gotten your blood pumping, use that extra oxygen to reinforce healthy pathways.
 Try reading a book or having an intellectually demanding conversation with someone.
 If that’s not an option, solve a puzzle like Sudoku.
 Do that for another thirty minutes or as tolerated.
+Here is a list of cognitively stimulating activities you can do at home.

 3. Calm your autonomic nervous system.